leveste/EternalBasher/readme.md

 **Auto Heckin' Texture Converter**

-Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine manually.
+Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMachine manually.

 **DivinityMachine**